 Imagine you are making a left hand turn.
 During the turn, the car travels in a circular-type path; that is, the car sweeps out one- quarter of a circle.

-The unbalanced force acting upon the wheels of the car, causes an unbalanced force upon the car and a subsequent acceleration.
-The unbalanced force and the acceleration are both directed towards the centre of the circle.
+The unbalanced force acting upon the wheels of the car, causes an unbalanced force upon the car and a subsequent acceleration (both of which are directed toward the center).